Kathryn Kelly- Founder

 UK B.Ed, English – University of Gloucester, College of St. Paul & St. Mary Educated at the University of Gloucester, College of St Paul and St. Mary, Mrs. Brown brought a diverse and successful wealth of teaching experience with her when she left her British homeland and settled in America.
 In the UK, she spent seven years at the middle school as a Level 2 teacher with responsibilities for English, PE, and science departments.
 In the US, her passion and pleasure in teaching was poured into homeschooling her four children through the elementary and middle school years, preparing them for entry into the local high school as 9th graders, and then launching them into their college careers — all at Cal Poly.
 Her contagious enthusiasm and good reputation spread word-of-mouth amongst the homeschool community and filtered into the different education establishments in Truckee.
 For over 12 years, a steady stream of students in literature and writing has carved a well-established path to her door.
 After a decade of working as a specialist classroom teacher for the Twin Ridges Charter School and becoming a certified instructor for the Institute of Excellence in Writing, she came to work part time at the ISchool where she continues to be a popular and instrumental English and writing teacher for a number of students.

 Mr. Ayrault is nationally certified in English and Social Studies.
-Based at Mercer High School in Seattle for the past twenty years, Mr. Ayrault works with our remotely located students, such as those studying overseas.
+Based at Mercer High School in Seattle for the past twenty years and now at Summit Denali in Sunnyvale, Mr. Ayrault works with our remotely located students, such as those studying overseas.

 Ms. Housken has been enthusiastically involved in classroom and distance math education as well as internet development since 1980, most recently as Mentor/Instructor for Distance Mathematics Education Assoc., working with pre-calculus and calculus and computer science students.
 She served as Adjunct Professor Math and Computer Science, Suffolk University, 2004-2009.
 She holds a B.A. in Mathematics from The University of the Pacific, Stockton, CA., and a California CBEST Certificate.